donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 .. code-block:: text

-    TV turns on
+    TV turns on.
-    |- read encrypted data and encrypted hmac key and hmac value
+    |- Read encrypted data and encrypted hmac key and hmac value.
-    |- call HAL_SSTR_VerifyHMAC with encrypted data and encrypted hmac key and hmac value
+    |- Call HAL_SSTR_VerifyHMAC with encrypted data and encrypted hmac key and hmac value.
-        |- SeStore TA decrypt encrypted hmac key
+        |- SeStore TA decrypt encrypted hmac key.
-        |- SeStore TA verify encrypted data with hmac value
+        |- SeStore TA verify encrypted data with hmac value.
-        |- SeStore TA return verify result
+        |- SeStore TA return verify result.
-    |- get verify result
+    |- Get verify result.
-    |- request decrypt data with HAL_SSTR_GetDataFromSecureData with encrypted data when verify is success
+    |- Request decrypt data with HAL_SSTR_GetDataFromSecureData with encrypted data when verify is success.
-        |- SeStore TA get encrypted data
+        |- SeStore TA get encrypted data.
-        |- SeStore TA decrypt encrypted data
+        |- SeStore TA decrypt encrypted data.
-        |- SeStore TA return decrypted data
+        |- SeStore TA return decrypted data.
-    |- get decrypted data
+    |- Get decrypted data.

 Testing
 *******
+| LG provides SOCTS for testing SSTR API.
+However, for this, development of pre-encryption tool should be completed and delivered to LG.
+| We verify the following functions through SOCTS.
+| 1.
+Verification of operability by input various types to HAL_SSTR_MakeSecureData
+| 2.
+Validation of the operability of HAL_SSTR_GetDataFromSecureData
+| 3.
+HAL_SSTR_GetHMAC/HAL_SSTR_VerifyHMAC's operability

 References
 **********

-if you see this page in HTML, please click below tag.
+If you see this page in HTML, please click below tag.
 :download:`webOS TV Secure Storage Requirment <resource/webOSTVSecureStorageRequirement.pdf>`

-if you see this page in PDF, please check the webOSTVSecureStorageRequirement.pdf in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)
+If you see this page in PDF, please check the webOSTVSecureStorageRequirement.pdf in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)

-if you see this page in HTML, please click below tag.
+If you see this page in HTML, please click below tag.
 :download:`HAL_SSTR implementation guide <resource/hal_sstr_v1.3.zip>`

-if you see this page in PDF, please check the hal_sstr_v1.3.zip in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)
+If you see this page in PDF, please check the hal_sstr_v1.3.zip in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)